Cell line-derived xenograft (CDX) models are a cornerstone of preclinical oncology.

-Cell lines derived from human tumoral primary cells are widely used in scientific research.
-We have almost 200 cell lines models most of which have been tested for their capacity to grow as subcutaneous xenografts in immunodeficient mice.
+At Antineo, we have almost 200 cell lines models most of which have been tested for their capacity to grow as subcutaneous xenografts in immunodeficient mice.
+Our preferred strain is SCID CB17, as they allow an efficient but not too aggressive tumour uptake while retaining a residual immune system suitable for evaluating therapeutic antibodies.

 Liquid tumours in Xenograft models

-At Antineo, our liquid human cancer cell lines are available for subcutaneous or intravenous implantation.
-They may be monitored via bioluminescent imaging, routine blood collection,
+At Antineo, liquid CDX models are available for subcutaneous or intravenous implantation.
+They can be monitored via bioluminescent imaging, routine blood collection, and flow-cytometry detection of specific markers.

 Acute Lymphoblastoid Leukemia, B cells